3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ```
 $ sudo resize2fs /dev/sdb2
 ```
-If you power up and boot the HiKey board with the SD card the kernel and software on the SD card will be used and not the eMMC.
-Your user files will also be created on the SD card.
+If you power up and boot the HiKey board with the SD card the kernel and software on the SD card will be used and not the eMMC. <TODO: verify this> Your user files will also be created on the SD card.
 You may still access the eMMC files as follows:
 ```
 $ sudo mount /dev/mmcblk0p9 /mnt
 ```